Florin-Catalin-ANDREI/NeuralNetwork/README.md

  - NeuralNetwork.cpp: NeuralNetwork class implementation
            (NeuralNetwork class is the algorithm itself)
  - Source.cpp -> It contains the functions:
-	- getTrainingMinibatch
+	- getTrainingMinibatch()
-	- getPictureFromTrainingMNISTset
+	- getPictureFromTrainingMNISTset()
-	- getPictureFromTestMNISTset
+	- getPictureFromTestMNISTset()
 	These first three functions provide the connection between the Neural Network and the MNIST database
-	- VisualizationOfNMIST: for a visual test of the algorithm
+	- VisualizationOfNMIST(): for a visual test of the algorithm
 	- main() function

 - As an activation function, I used the **Sigmoid Function**